Dancing with the Stars (American TV series) season 9: Week 2

 Each couple performed either the jive, quickstep, or tango.
 Couples are listed in the order they performed.

 During rehearsal on September 28, Lacey Schwimmer "severely strained" her hip flexors and abductors.
 Her injuries required three weeks of physical therapy, though she continued to dance on the show during her treatments.

 Week 3

 Each couple performed either the rumba or samba.
 Couples are listed in the order they performed.

 Tom Bergeron announced that the slight fracture that had plagued Tom DeLay earlier had become a full fracture, and DeLay later reported that he had stress fractures in both feet, and could not continue the competition.
-On the results episode, DeLay formally announced that he would not continue as a contestant.
-Despite his withdrawal, Debi Mazar was still eliminated, because she had the lowest number of votes.
+On the results episode, DeLay formally announced that he could not continue as a contestant.
+Despite his withdrawal, Debi Mazar was also still eliminated.

 Week 4

 Each couple performed either the bolero, Charleston, lambada, or two-step.
 Couples are listed in the order they performed.